- Allergy Immunobiology and Mite Group

 Scabies is a contagious skin disease caused by the itch mite Sarcoptes scabiei.
 Scabies affects over 100 million individuals worldwide, primarily families and young children, but also presents as epidemics in institutional settings such as nursing homes and prisons.
-Infestations are associated with secondary bacterial infection predisposing those affected to renal and rheumatic heart disease.
+Scabies is also common to many other mammalian species and is a particular welfare concern for bare-nosed wombat populations in Southern Australia.
+Infestations are associated with secondary bacterial infection and associated downstream complications.

 The BGD group applies molecular, immunological epidemiological and biotechnological approaches to the study of microbiological diseases.